Health Library

 Nightmares and Night Terrors

-What Are Nightmares and Night Terrors?
+What are Nightmares and Night Terrors?

 Night terrors are different from nightmares.
 Night terrors are frequent, recurring episodes of screaming, crying, panic or fear during sleep.
 Night terrors most often occur within two hours of the time a child goes to sleep.
 They are harmless.
 Each episode will end in deep sleep.
-Night terrors most often end by age 12 or sooner.
+Night terrors most often stop by age 12 or sooner.

 Night Terrors

-• Your child is scared and is hard to wake up.
+• Your child is scared and is hard to wake up

-• Your child's eyes are wide open but your child does not know that you are there.
+• Your child's eyes are wide open but your child does not know that you are there

-• Your child may think objects or persons in the room are scary.
+• Your child may think objects or persons in the room are scary

-• This lasts from one to 30 minutes.
+• This lasts from one to 30 minutes

-• Your child often does not remember this in the morning.
+• Your child often does not remember this in the morning

 How to Help Your Child With Night Terrors